 Program Development and Implementation

-- Assist the Unit Director and full-time Program Specialist to maintain Core Program goals and settings that insure the health and safety of members.
+1. Assist the Fine Arts Program Director other Fine Art Specialists to maintain core program goals and settings that insure the health and safety of members.
 Help to ensure program areas are safe, well ventilated and well lit; and that club equipment is maintained in good working condition.

-- Complete proper record keeping and reporting in a timely manner for: program attendance, disciplinary records, program outcomes & measures, and all other reports designated by the Fine Art Program Director and the Unit Director.
+1. Complete proper record keeping and reporting in a timely manner for: program attendance, disciplinary records, program outcomes & measures, and all other reports designated by the Fine Art Program Director and the Unit Director.

-- Supervise assigned groups as designated by the Unit Director or the full-time Program Specialist ensuring the safety of members and conduct is maintained.
+2. Supervise assigned groups as designated by the Fine Arts Program Director and Unit Director ensuring the safety of members and conduct is maintained.

-- Help to oversee special programs and/or events (i.e. Keystone, Youth of the Year and Awards Programs), and/or participate in the implementation of other unit activities as necessary.
+1. Help to oversee special programs and/or events (i.e. Art Shows, Concerts, Plays, Youth of the Year and Awards Programs), and/or participate in the implementation of other program or unit activities as necessary.

-Internal: Maintain close, daily contact with Club staff (professional and volunteer), Club members, and supervisor to receive/provide information, discuss issues, explain or interpret guidelines/instructions; instruct, and advise/counsel.
+Internal: Maintain close, daily contact with Club staff (professional and volunteer), Club members, and supervisor/s to receive/provide information, discuss issues, explain or interpret guidelines/instructions; instruct, and advise/counsel.

-- Have completed or are currently working to complete a two or four year degree in related field (Choreography, Dance, Dance Ed.
+· Have completed or are currently working to complete a two or four year degree in related field (Choreography, Dance, Dance Ed.
 Etc.) from an accredited college or university, or equivalent experience.

-- Group leadership skills, including an understanding of group dynamics.
+· Group leadership skills, including and understanding of group dynamics.

-- Previous work experience with youth in an after school or summer enrichment program
+· Previous work experience with youth, preferably in an after school or summer enrichment program.

 PHYSICAL REQUIREMENTS/WORK ENVIRONMENT: